kovrik/cider-diet/README.md

     (cider-connect "localhost" 7888)))
 ```

-Then just call `cider-diet-jack-in` to start nREPL and make `cider` connect ot it.
+Then just call `cider-diet-jack-in` to start nREPL AND make `cider` connect to it.
+OR
+Use `cider-connect` command if you already have `cider-diet` standalone process running (for example, if you started it manually via `java -jar cider-diet-1.0.1-standalone.jar` command).

 There is also a Boot task created by @arichiardi:
 https://gist.github.com/arichiardi/86ccc450e243e9964e723d73f2f1db2c